MAPS LAB

 Email: odisant@udel.edu

-Olivia Disant is a junior at the University of Delaware majoring in Cognitive Science and Human Services and minoring in Disability Studies.
+Olivia Disant is a senior at the University of Delaware majoring in Cognitive Science and Human Services and minoring in Disability Studies.
 Her areas of interest include cognitive development, communication disorders, and learning.
 After graduation, she hopes to make strides in the nonprofit space and youth development centers.

 Aisha Memon